Auto Insurance Binders in 2025 (Term Explained)

 That binder letter will provide proof of insurance if you ever get pulled over.
 It will also provide coverage if you need to make a claim.
 You’re covered by your actual policy when you have a binder letter from your insurance agent.

-Ultimately, a binder letter is temporary evidence of a type of temporary coverage you receive while the underwriting process is being completed by the car insurance agency.
-You need to hold onto your binder letter until you get a permanent proof of insurance card.
+So, what is a binder in insurance?
+Ultimately, a binder letter is temporary evidence of temporary coverage you receive while the car insurance agency completes the underwriting process.
+You must hold onto your binder letter until you get a permanent proof of insurance card.

-Remember: if you don’t have a binder letter in your possession while waiting for final approval from your car insurer, then you do not technically have the required coverage needed to drive your vehicle.
-In this situation, you’re an uninsured motorist with no coverage and it’s illegal to drive on any public road in the United States.
+Remember: if you don’t have a binder letter while waiting for final approval from your car insurer, you do not technically have the required coverage needed to drive your vehicle.
+In this situation, you’re an uninsured motorist with no coverage, and driving on any public road in the United States is illegal.

 Compare over 200 auto insurance companies at once!